One hundred candles

 Although Lefroy suffers from dementia, she apparently enjoyed the avalanche of good wishes.
 “She just kept saying, 'They can't all be for me,' and she was just shocked at the amount she was getting,” says carer Laura Sheldrake.

-Lefroy is descended from Jane Austen’s oldest brother, James, whose daughter Anna married Benjamin Lefroy, the son of Jane’s friend and mentor “Madame” Anne Lefroy.
+Lefroy is descended from Jane Austen’s friend and mentor “Madame” Anne Lefroy, whose son Benjamin married one of Austen's nieces.
 Helen Lefroy spent much of her life tending to the Austen flame as a researcher, a speaker, and an active member of the UK’s Jane Austen Society.
 “She reached out to Lefroys everywhere,” one niece told the newspaper.